sadeq220/docs/firmware/README.md

 Firmware is usually written in low-level programming languages like *assembly* or *C* or even *Java ME*.
 You can deploy your firmware onto **microcontrollers** like *raspberry PI PICO*.
 Microcontroller is a programmable device for controlling other electronic components, and it communicates with other electronic devices using its **GPIO**.
-microcontrollers are designed specifically for **Embedded Systems** and are resource-constrained devices.
+Microcontrollers are designed specifically for **Embedded Systems** and are resource-constrained devices.
 ### BIOS is motherboard firmware.